 More Cat Breeds and Further Research

-Before you decide that a Pixie-bob is the right cat for you, be sure to do your research.
+Before you decide that a Pixie-bob is the right cat for you, do your research.
 Talk to other Pixie-bob owners, reputable breeders, and rescue organizations.

-If you are interested in exotic-looking cat breeds, compare these:
+If you are interested in similar wild-looking cat breeds, look at these to compare: